 I’ve been to Kokura before, very briefly at dusk, when the castle was already closed.
-This visit, almost 10 years later, was also brief, but in the morning.
+This visit, almost 10 years later, was also brief, but happened in the morning.
 I was among the first visitors to the castle museum right after opening, so it was nice and quiet there, with views from the top made more interesting by beautiful morning light.

 But I enjoyed my morning here.
 There’s probably other sights in Kokura besides the castle and garden – maybe I’ll visit them on another occasion.

-I came by shinkansen from Kobe (my previous stop on this journey) and stayed for one night at Kokura Station Hotel which, as you can guess from the name, is conveniently located inside the Kokura station.
+I came by shinkansen from Kobe (my previous stop on this journey) and stayed for one night at Kokura Station Hotel which, as you can guess from its name, is conveniently located inside the Kokura station.
 I had to leave the city next day before noon, so I had only a few hours to explore.